 Easy.

-Step 4 – Go in for a close shave if you want to
+Step 3 – Go in for a closer shave if you want to

-This refers to removing all the residual neck stubble beneath the neckline with a shaver.
+This refers to removing all the residual neck stubble beneath the neckline with a razor.
 A trimmer can only cut so close to the skin.
-For the best results, shaving is essential.
+For the sharpest end result, a razor is necessary.

 Just whip out your electric shaver or manual razor and shave everything beneath the neckline you outlined in Step 2.

-Lather on some shaving foam or gel to properly lubricate the surface.
+When using a manual razor (cartridge, razor, or straight), ensure the area is properly lubricated with gel or foam first.
 You can use the foam to outline the border of your neckline, so you know not to shave above it.

 If your neck has been neglected for an extended period of time it’s more than likely you’ve got a few extra hairs sprouting out as you go lower down.